MrRobinOfficial/Guide-UnrealEngine/README.md

 void MyFunction()
 {
     APlayerCharacter* PC = Cast<APlayerController>(GetController());

+    // Same as 'check' assertion.
-    verify(PC); // Assertion in all builds, including shipping builds }
+    // However, this assertion will include in all builds (including shipping builds). verify(PC);
+}
 ```